-A few trips to Philadelphia later, I joined Venmo as the first employee after Iqram and Kortina, both close friends and roommates from college.
+A few trips to Philadelphia later, I joined Venmo as the first employee after the founders, Iqram and Kortina, both close friends and roommates from college.

 My time there was intense, physically and emotionally.
 I joined knowing nearly nothing about startups, building products, or web engineering, and certainly nothing about payments.
 I knew little other than that Kortina and Iqram lived by few conventional rules, believed intensely in their ideas, worked relentlessly on them, and knew how to have a really good time.

 The first thing I noticed was that Iqram and Kortina were always showing off Venmo.
 At every interaction on the street, at a bar, with new neighbours, they had their phones out and asked: “What’s your number?
 Lemme send you some money.”
 Nobody said no to that.
 I followed along, and there wasn’t a day when a few new people didn’t receive $1 (or $5 for a drink) from one of us.

 The benefits were endless.
 We signed up the Philly and New York tech communities that formed the core of our early user base.
 We signed up groups of friends so they could use it together.
 We gave people money so they’d have a reason to sign up.
 We made countless improvements to our signup flow.
 We learned people’s concerns, and which pitches they connected most with.